oracle-samples/oce-integration-samples/oce-vb-marketing-site-sample/README.md

-# About the OCE VB Marketing Site Sample
+# About the Marketing Site Sample using Oracle Visual Builder

-This sample demonstrates how to use Oracle Content and Experience (OCE) components built for Oracle Visual Builder to surface OCE-managed content in Oracle Visual Builder with a seamless application-building experience.
+This sample demonstrates how to use Oracle Content Management components built for Oracle Visual Builder to surface managed content in Oracle Visual Builder with a seamless application-building experience.

 ## Prerequisites

-To use this sample, you'll need a user account for Oracle Visual Builder as well as access to Oracle Content and Experience.
+To use this sample, you'll need a user account for Oracle Visual Builder as well as access to Oracle Content Managment.

 ## Installation

 ### Download

-Download cafe-supremo-demo.zip from the latest [release](https://github.com/oracle/oce-integration-samples/releases/latest).
+Download oce-vb-marketing-sites-sample.zip from the latest [release](https://github.com/oracle/oce-integration-samples/releases/latest).

 ### Import Application

-The cafe-supremo-demo.zip file must be imported into Oracle Visual Builder:
+The oce-vb-marketing-sites-sample.zip file must be imported into Oracle Visual Builder:

 1. Sign in to Oracle Visual Builder.
 2. Import the template application by choosing Import > Application from file.
-3. Upload the file cafe-supremo-demo.zip.
+3. Upload the file oce-vb-marketing-sites-sample.zip.
 4. Complete the application details.
 5. Click Import.